crajkumar73/FuzzyLogicModels/README.md

 # Fuzzy Inference

-This topic focuses on uncertainty associate with data due to noise, missing values, inconsistencies, or inaccuracies.
-Students learn to manage uncertainty by modeling knowledge using IF-THEN rules, rather than data.
+This topic focuses on uncertainty associated with data due to noise, missing values, inconsistencies, or inaccuracies.
+We learn to manage uncertainty by modeling knowledge using IF-THEN rules, rather than data.
 Objectives:

 ##### Construct fuzzy, rule-based models.